Unión Minas: Stadium

 Unión Minas plays their home games at Estadio Daniel Alcides Carrión located in Cerro de Pasco.
-According to FIFA, it is the highest stadium in the world.
+According to FIFA, it is the highest stadium in the world, located at an altitude of 4,378 meters above sea level.
 The stadium has a capacity of 12,000.
+The stadium uses artificial turf, as natural grass has difficulty growing at its high altitude.